 A People’s Atlas of Detroit, which I co-edited with Linda Campbell, Andy Newman and Sara Safransky, is out!
 Check out the recent review in Antipode.

-I’m also still happy to take on small-scale print cartography projects (like book illustrations) as side projects.
+I’m currently only taking on small-scale print cartography projects (like book illustrations) as side projects.
 If you’re an author looking for a locator map for your book or an illustration, get in touch with me directly!

 Previous